medic/cht-android/README.md

 ## Flavor selection

-Some *Make* targets support the flavor and rendering engine as `make flavour=[Flavor][Engine] TASK`, where `[Flavor]` is the branded version with the first latter capitalized and the engine is either `Webview` or `Xwalk`.
-The default value for `flavor` is `UnbrandedWebview`, e.g. executing `make deploy` will assemble and install that flavor, while executing `make flavour=MedicmobilegammaXwalk deploy` will do the same for the _Medicmobilegamma_ brand and the `Xwalk` engine.
+Some *Make* targets support the flavor and rendering engine as `make flavor=[Flavor][Engine] TASK`, where `[Flavor]` is the branded version with the first latter capitalized and the engine is either `Webview` or `Xwalk`.
+The default value for `flavor` is `UnbrandedWebview`, e.g. executing `make deploy` will assemble and install that flavor, while executing `make flavor=MedicmobilegammaXwalk deploy` will do the same for the _Medicmobilegamma_ brand and the `Xwalk` engine.

 ## Build and assemble

     $ make assemble

 Build and assemble the debug and release versions of the APK, that are stored in the folder: `build/outputs/apk/[flavor][Engine]/[debug|release]/`, in this case the release version is stored in `build/outputs/apk/unbrandedWebview/release/`.
-Following the [Flavor selection](#flavor-selection) instructions, to do the same for the Xwalk version: `make flavour=UnbrandedXwalk assemble`.
+Following the [Flavor selection](#flavor-selection) instructions, to do the same for the Xwalk version: `make flavor=UnbrandedXwalk assemble`.

 To clean the APKs and compiled resources: `make clean`.